Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 "Presumably the intergalactic medium has less ionized gas to build up a charge against in the first place," Jooyun said.
 Vemik didn’t know exactly what that meant but he’d ask Professor later.

 "That too.
-So, y’know, the point is, intergalactic travel is entirely doable, dude...so why isn’t it happening?
+So, y’know, the point is, intergalactic travel is entirely doable, dude... so why isn’t it happening?
 How come the Dominion hasn’t *once* received an extragalactic envoy?"
 Lewis tilted his head. "...I think the Hierarchy might have somethin’ to do with it.
 They ain’t ever claimed it, but for all we know, they’ve been keepin’ this galaxy safe from outside attention for millions of years."

 "And now we’re tearing them down," Jooyun mused, his brow furrowing.